offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

-A field may be initialized to a value either through default member initializations or the member initializer list.
+A field may be initialized to a value either through default member initialization or the member initializer list.
 For default member initializations, the initialization is done directly in the field's declaration.

 ```c++
 struct MyStruct {